Third Stimulus Check Payment

 What you Can Do Now

-Prepare and eFile a 2021 Tax Return so to claim the credit and give the IRS your latest bank information and address.
+Prepare and mail - not e-file - a 2021 Return to claim the credit and give the IRS your latest bank information and address.
 Below, find examples of certain scenarios for those in specific situations.
 See simple instructions to claim a missing stimulus payment.

 What if I don't have any income for the third stimulus payment?
 If you do not have taxable income, do not normally file a tax return, or receive only nontaxable Social Security benefits or Supplemental Security Income, the IRS should have issued your payment through record with the respective agencies.
 Ideally, you should have seen your payment come through direct deposit if you had that information on record or through the mail as a check or prepaid debit card.
 If you did not receive the payment or you do not receive the full funds for your dependents, file a 2021 tax return to claim your payment.

 How do I claim the third stimulus check as a non filer?
 If you used the non-filer tool to file a 2019 return in 2020 to receive the first stimulus check or a 2020 non-filer return to claim both, then you do not have to file an additional non-filer return.
 The IRS will use the information from your original non-filer return to issue a third stimulus check based on the information from that return.
 If you are a non filer and did not file a return for the previous stimulus checks or simply did not get your full amount, you can file a 2021 return to claim the stimulus three.